02 The Command Prompt (CMD) and Some Basic Commands | Learn Python like ABC

 Well, you'd have to know the letter of the drive you wish to switch to.

 The command is simple.
-Write out the letter followed by a colon: <drive_letter>:.
+Write out the letter followed by a colon: <drive_letter>:

-Example: D: or even d:.
+Example: D:

-On my computer, I have two drives: C and D. Here's how I switch between them in the command prompt: swtich.jpg You'd also notice that it maintains my location on the D: drive when I switch back to it.
+On my computer, I have two drives: C and D. Here's how I switch between them in the command prompt:

 So that's it, in terms of some basic commands.